API: Operating systems

 An API can specify the interface between an application and the operating system.
 POSIX, for example, specifies a set of common APIs that aim to enable an application written for a POSIX conformant operating system to be compiled for another POSIX conformant operating system.

 Linux and Berkeley Software Distribution are examples of operating systems that implement the POSIX APIs.

 Microsoft has shown a strong commitment to a backward-compatible API, particularly within its Windows API (Win32) library, so older applications may run on newer versions of Windows using an executable-specific setting called "Compatibility Mode".
 How much Microsoft developers' access to the company's operating systems' internal APIs is an advantage is unclear.
-Richard A. Shaffer of Technologic Computer Letter in 1987 compared the situation to a baseball game in which "Microsoft owns all the bats and the field", but Ed Esber of Ashton-Tate said in an interview that year that Bill Gates told him that his developers sometimes had to rewrite software based on early APIs.
+Richard A. Shaffer of Technologic Computer Letter in 1987 compared the situation to a baseball game in which "Microsoft owns all the bats and the field", and large vendors like Lotus Development and Ashton-Tate reportedly received information about MS-DOS 5.0 that smaller software developers did not.
+Ed Esber of Ashton-Tate said in a 1987 interview, however, that Bill Gates told him that his developers sometimes had to rewrite software based on early APIs.
 Gates noted in the interview that Microsoft's Apple Macintosh applications were more successful than those for MS-DOS, because his company did not have to also devote resources to Mac OS.

 An API differs from an application binary interface (ABI) in that an API is source code based while an ABI is binary based.
 For instance, POSIX provides APIs while the Linux Standard Base provides an ABI.